dojo/docs/dijit/_WidgetBase.rst

 Lifecycle
 =========

-The lifecycle of a widget decribes the phases of its creation and destruction which you can hook into.
+The lifecycle of a widget describes the phases of its creation and destruction which you can hook into.
 It's useful to understand exactly what happens when.
 Whether you are sub-classing an existing widget, using dojo/method script blocks, or passing in method overrides to the constructor, these are your entry points for making a widget do what you want it to do.

 Widgets are classes, created with dojo.declare.
 All widgets inherit from dijit._WidgetBase, and most get the _Templated mixin.
 That provides you the following extension points (methods) you can override and provide implementation for: